-We are Dan and Micha and are the latest stewards of the Farm, a 27 acre homestead located in the Southern Oregon Coast Range.
+We are Dan and Micha and are the latest stewards of our farm and land, a 27 acre homestead located in the Southern Oregon Coast Range.
 A clean and clear mountain creek runs the length of the property.
 We practice permaculture techniques with an eye towards sustainability.
 We care for goats, llamas, chickens, ducks, bees, dogs, and cats.
 There is an orchard with a variety of fruit trees including apples, pears, plumbs, cherries, kiwi, and figs. There are perennial grapes and berries.
 Our veggie garden houses multitudes of foods that last us throughout the year; fresh, dried, canned, fermented, and frozen.
 We run a small Airbnb business out of two rooms in our home through an online rental platform and eat breakfast and dinner communally with our guests and volunteers.

 We are a couple in our early 30s who love to work, laugh, create, and sing.
 We believe that empathy and compassion are the key to transforming the world into a better place.
 Our journey to steward such a piece of land was born out of love for nature and the understanding that we, as a civilization, have lost touch with the food we eat, the resources we consume, and the impacts of our collective decision-making.
 Our intention is to be the change we wish to see.